-OPEN REFRIGERATOR EMBARRASMENT
+OPEN REFRIGERATOR EMBARRASSMENT

 A recent program of Anthony Bourdain told of his visiting an American-Okinawan while in Okinawa.
 The young man had returned with his mom to Okinawa at age 9.
 While in America, his Mother still prepared Okinawan food.
-The son would be embarrassed when visiting friends and they would open the refrigerator and see the type food in the fridge.
+The son would be embarrassed when visiting friends she would open the refrigerator and see the type food in the fridge.
 He no longer suffered the “open refrigerator embarrassment” now that he was in Okinawa.

 My husband pastored several different churches during his years as a Baptist Minister.
 At one of the churches, a man who would accompany my husband when he visited prospective members had the annoying habit of opening the host’s refrigerator.
 This was embarrassing to my husband as well as the host.
 It certainly slowed the “visitation” progress.